equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

+Copyright (C) 2020 - Equinor ASA.

 # 🌍 LeafletMap Component
 The new leafletMap component is a component for layered map data, like tile-data and WebGL images.

 ## 📋 Table of contents
 - [Usage](#-usage)